katerinanavab/javadocs/docs/unit04/notes401.md

 > That loop looks a lot like loops earlier in this chapter but it is actually an infinite loop.
 Can you see why?

+{:.warning}
-The problem in this loop—and a common way to accidentally create an infinite ``while`` loop—is that although it includes steps 1 and 2 (initializing the loop variable and testing it) it forgot step 3 and never changes the loop variable.
+The problem in this loop—and a common way to **accidentally create an infinite ``while`` loop**—is that although it includes steps 1 and 2 (_initializing the loop variable and testing it_) it forgot step 3 and never changes the loop variable.
 The loop variable, ``i``, starts at ``0`` and the loop loops as long as ``i < 10`` which will always be true because there’s no code in the loop that changes ``i``.
 The simple fix is to add a line that increments ``i``: